Perhaps you want to take care of migrating Monarch butterflies. Maybe you want to attract…

 The weather may not cooperate, but colorful fall foliage helps Texans feel like the fall season has reached DFW.
-If you want to plant your own autumnal show stopper at home, consider one of these three favorites:
+If you want to plant your own autumnal show stopper at home, consider one of these three favorites from NHG:

 1. Black gum or ‘Tupelo’ (Nyssa sylvatica)

 Called “one of the best and most consistent native trees for fall color” by tree expert Michael Dirr (Arbor Day Foundation) this north American native species makes a durable and reliable landscape specimen.
 It’s a particularly valuable shade tree, reaching up to 50′ in height and 30′ in width (so plant accordingly with regard to surrounding structures and power lines).
 The bark is said to resemble alligator hide, and while the tiny flowers are insignificant, they’re still a valuable source of nectar for bees and other pollinating insects.
 Most of all, Tupelo trees are planted for their vibrant fall color–with single branches boasting brilliant shades of red, gold, orange, purple and green.
 They’re tolerant of wet soils, too, making them a great choice for rain swales or seasonal creek placements.